gyscos/cursive/examples/Readme.md

 ## [`edit`](edit.rs)

 Here we have an `EditView` to get input from the user, and use that input in the next view.
-It shows how to identify a view with an ID and refer to it later.
+It shows how to identify a view with an name and refer to it later.

 ## [`mutation`](mutation.rs)